msupply-foundation/msupply_docs/content/docs/distribution/customer_returns.md

 - Return status is now `DELIVERED`

 <div class="note">
 In case your Customer Return is <b>automatic</b>, you cannot confirm its delivery unless the customer has confirmed its shipment.
-In other words, your invoice status has to be <code>SHIPPED</code> before you can confirm that you have received the returned goods.
+In other words, your return status has to be <code>SHIPPED</code> before you can confirm that you have received the returned goods.
 </div>

 ![Alt Text](/docs/distribution/images/ir_confirmdelivered.gif)